fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 `/v1/awards/?type=B&awarding_agency__toptier_agency__cgac_code=073`

 #### POST Requests <a name="post-requests"></a>
-The structure of the post request allows for a flexible and complex query.
+The structure of a POST request allows for a flexible and complex query.

 #### POST Request Preservation <a name="post-requests-preservation"></a>
 All requests will return a `req` object in their response.
 This code allows you to share and preserve POST requests from page to page.
 You can send a request to any endpoint and specify the `req` from any request to re-run that request.
 For example, if you sent a POST request to `/api/v1/awards/` and returned a `req` of `abcd` you could re-run that request by hitting: